museums and galleries in south east + south west london

 Exhibition Road, Kensington, London SW7 2DD

-Attracting over 3 million visits a year, it’s never not busy here but it’s worth a visit – it’s one of the best science museums in the world with plenty of activities to keep the kids busy.
-The new Robots exhibition is amazing.
+Attracting over 3 million people a year, it’s never not busy here but it’s worth a visit – it’s one of the best science museums in the world with plenty of activities to keep the kids busy.
+Pretty much every exhibition is amazing.

 Tate Britain - Millbank, Westminster, London SW1P 4RG